What questions should you be asking before accepting your next 3PL position?

 Will your freight be covered in the event something goes wrong?
-Ask about surety bonds, general liability, auto liability, excess liability and worker’s compensation.
+Ask about surety bonds, general liability, auto liability, excess liability, and worker’s compensation.

 Do you specialize in LTL shipments?
 What kind of LTL discount does this brokerage offer their LTL customers and can you compete in this market?

 You won the freight, but who’s going to move it?
 Ensure that your potential employer has carrier relationships and dedicated services to offer your customers.
-With carrier relationships comes better rates and more spot quote and bid wins!
+With carrier relationships come better rates and more spot quote and bid wins!

 How is this brokerage paying their carriers and when?
 This goes hand and hand in getting and keeping carrier relationships.

-Make sure the company is using carriers with legitimate authority, insurance and CSA scores.
+Make sure the company is using carriers with legitimate authority, insurance, and CSA scores.

 10. Years in Business

 How long has the company been in business?
-Will you be working for a start up or a seasoned brokerage and how will this affect your success?
+Will you be working for a start-up or a seasoned brokerage and how will this affect your success?